nauka-backup/todo-session/README.md

 -   HTML5
 -   CSS3
--   Javascript
+-   Javascript OOP Classes
+-   LocalStorage / SessionStorage

 ## How to use

-If you have completed the task just click the task itself and it will be marked with the line.
-If you want to delete it, just double click it and you are done.
+Add the task you need to accomplish and when done click the delete button.

+Website has a functionality to prevent adding an empty item to the list.
+What is more, added a notification in the form of a banner after performing an action.
+List filtering applied.